BiggestLittleFC/biggestlittlefc.github.io/hotel.md

 ## Room Types

 Rooms also require a daily $25 resort fee which pays for wireless internet, an airport shuttle (runs every half hour), parking, bottled water in your room (refreshed daily).
 The resort fee (plus tax) is charged separately when you check in.
+There is also a $1 per day housekeeping tip charged to your room, which you can optionally have turned off at check-in.
+If you want to leave a bigger tip, you may still leave cash tips in your room.

 ### The Summit at Grand Sierra